Paediatric Quality of Life

 In 2005 Katherine Stevens was awarded an MRC Special Training Fellowship to develop a paediatric health related quality of life measure for use in economic evaluation, the Child Health Utility 9D (CHU9D).
 In 2009 she was awarded an ESRC/MRC/NIHR Early Career Post Doctoral Fellowship in the Economics of Health to further develop and apply this new measure.

 Development of the CHU9D

 The first stage of the research developed the descriptive system.
 Interviews were carried out with over 70 children during 2006, from two schools in Sheffield, in order to determine what dimensions of health related quality of life were included.
 These dimensions were then used as the basis for developing the descriptive system.

 This descriptive system was then piloted with 150 children in schools.

 Further testing of the draft descriptive system was carried out on a clinical population at the Sheffield Children's Hospital, in collaboration with the newly established Clinical Research Facility.
 This work tested the psychometric performance of the instrument on 95 children, including children from the medical and surgical wards as well as day care patients.
 The results of this work and the piloting in schools was used to refine the descriptive system.

 The final stage of the work was to obtain values for the health states described by the descriptive system from a sample of the UK general population using the standard gamble method.

-There are now Chinese, Spanish, Welsh, Danish, Italian and Dutch versions of the CHU9D available.
+There are now Chinese, Spanish, Welsh, Danish, Italian, Japanese and Dutch versions of the CHU9D available.
 See the link below on information for academics/researchers for further details.